yarhon/YarhonRouteGuardBundle/README.md

   * Create your test class, that extends [`AbstractSymfonySecurityTest`].
   * Create your test resolver class, that implements [`SymfonySecurityResolverInterface`] and register it as a service.

-* Test are intended to a different authorization checker:
+* Tests are intended to a different authorization checker:
   * Create your test class, that implements [`TestInterface`].
   * Create your authorization checker class, that implements [`AuthorizationCheckerInterface`] and register it as a service.